Here is a shocking article from Church for Men blog. Please read, then read my comments below.

 Now I have something to say about this survey data.

 I get a lot of flak for my 10 courting questions that are designed to evaluate a woman’s worldview prior to any commitment being made.
 Men and women alike often tell me to lower my standards.
-The idea that the marriage is supposed to serve God has no traction with most young evangelicals today.
-Everything is about emotions and appearances and peer approval and complying with the secular culture.
-You choose a person who will improve your self-esteem and impress your friends.
-Who cares what their worldview is?
-The main things in life are happiness, health and wealth, right?
+The idea that the marriage is supposed to serve God is losing traction with most young evangelicals today.

 The 10 courting questions are designed to help a Christian man make sure that his wife is going to support him in serving God and making the relationship count for God.
 They are also designed to make sure that his wife will do everything possible to guarantee that his children remain Christians throughout their lives.
 The simple fact of the matter is that men are away at work most of the time doing stuff to make money.
 The man’s wife is the one who is going to be at home doing the more important work of making sure that his children learn about God, and can resist the culture.